The rules are very specific and easy to follow.if you have problems or questions send an e-mail to firstname.lastname@example.org .

 How do I join the oekaki?

-If you would like to join the oekaki just keep reading on.The link to the board is after the rules which you need to read carefully before clicking the link.Once you register on the board you will receive an approval/denial e-mail in 24-48 hours and if you get accepted a welcome o-mail there (a message through the oekaki board's mailbox) that gives you instruction on how to start using the board.If you do not get accepted to the board you will still receive an e-mail stating why and it's not likely you'll be rejected.
+If you would like to join the oekaki just keep reading on.The link to the board is after the rules up above the FAQ which you need to read carefully before clicking the link.Once you register on the board you will receive an approval/denial e-mail in 24-48 hours and if you get accepted a welcome o-mail there (a message through the oekaki board's mailbox) that gives you instruction on how to start using the board.If you do not get accepted to the board you will still receive an e-mail stating why and it's not likely you'll be rejected.

 The oekaki board does not require art samples but you will be asked to put your DA name in the registration form just in case seeing samples ever becomes necessary for something in the group.